HinacioSant/Portfolio/README.md

-  some math on better way to gather the messages. -done set requests to a alert of sort, so people can accept/deny.- kinda droped this better way to see who you can chat with- kinda droped this notifications on new msgs- keep tabs who were open still open of refresh or just refresh the userlist/friendlist- accept or deny friend request, - kinda droped this set refresh on accept of the request- maybe drop the online thing who bloody knows- search maybe on the userlist- set labels to every thing- way to keep titles while scrolling. minimaze and maximaze buttons- things are kinda scrachi on refresh and add/unfriend user, checkout later- }
+  some math on better way to gather the messages. -done set requests to a alert of sort, so people can accept/deny.- kinda droped this better way to see who you can chat with- kinda droped this notifications on new msgs-Done keep tabs who were open still open of refresh or just refresh the userlist/friendlist-done accept or deny friend request, - kinda droped this set refresh on accept of the request-drop maybe drop the online thing who bloody knows-yep

+  search maybe on the userlist-

+  set labels to every thing-

+  way to keep titles while scrolling.-done minimaze and maximaze buttons-done things are kinda scrachi on refresh and add/unfriend user, checkout later- add for real users to the list-done
+}
 Notes:
 3 {